 In the 2010s, Vance moved to Boynton Beach, and though a tragic event brought him here—as he explains below—he is by no means a retiree.
-The 76-year-old still tours the country with his five-piece group the Planotones, and he just released his 17th album, For Your Love.
+The 78-year-old still tours the country with his five-piece group the Planotones, and in 2020 released his 17th album, For Your Love.

 When we were about 13, we started to hear this rhythm and blues music on the radio.
 Alan Freed started to play the music in New York.
 We were captivated by it.
 Adults had their world, and they had their music, and kids were removed from that.
 But when we heard this music, we connected to that, and it gave us our identity.
 So one of the things we started to do was buy these 45s that [Freed] was playing on the radio, [and] we started to imitate them, and sing along with them in our parents’ house.

 On forming Jay and the Americans in the late 1950s